liuyinglao/DeepLabV3Example/README.md

 # DeeplabV3Example
 Demo using DeeplabV3 with Pytorch Live

-Only tested on Android Simulator
+Only tested on Android Emulator

 ```
 yarn